webforj/webforj-documentation/docs/layouts/splitter.md

 import EventTable from '@site/src/components/DocsTools/EventTable';

-The `Splitter` component provides a flexible way to divide and resize content within your app.
-It is designed to encapsulate two resizable components, known as the master and detail components.
-These components are separated by a divider, which allows users to dynamically adjust the size of each component according to their preferences.
+The `Splitter` component, designed to divide and resize content within your app, encapsulates two resizable components, the master and the detail components.
+A divider separates these components, allowing users to dynamically adjust each component's size according to their preferences.

 <ComponentDemoMultiple
 path='https://demo.webforj.com/webapp/controlsamples/SplitterBasic?'
 javaE='https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterBasic.java'
 urls={['https://raw.githubusercontent.com/webforj/ControlSamples/main/src/main/java/layout_demos/splitter/SplitterBox.java',]}
-height='600px'
+height='300px'
 />

 ## Constructors

-The `Splitter` component has the following parameterized constructors in addition to the default constructor:
+Besides its default constructor, the `Splitter` offers these constructors:

 `public Splitter(String id, Component master, Component detail)`: This constructor creates a `Splitter` instance with a specified ID, master component, and detail component.

-`public Splitter(Component master, Component detail)`: This constructor is a shorthand version of the previous one, creating a `Splitter` without specifying an ID.
+`public Splitter(Component master, Component detail)`: This constructor acts as a shorthand version of the previous one, creating a Splitter. without specifying an ID.

 `public Splitter(String id)`: This constructor allows you to create a `Splitter` instance with a specified ID.